 All qualifications must be gained by the start of the course and as detailed in any offer made.
 We will consider applications from people who are finishing a qualification but any offer would be fully subject to the successful completion of relevant qualifications.

-* GCSE Maths and English at least Grade C. ALL primary applicants must also have GCSE Science at least Grade C
+* GCSE Maths and English at least Grade C/4.
+ALL primary applicants must also have GCSE Science at least Grade C/4.

-* A NARIC certificate for qualifications gained overseas which shows equivalency to an Honours degree
+* An ENIC certificate for qualifications gained overseas which shows equivalency to a UK degree

 For Secondary applicants, degrees are usually, though not exclusively, relevant to the subjects to be taught.
 We may request you undertake a subject enhancement course (SKE) if relevant to increase your subject knowledge.

 Primary applicants will need to evidence their subject knowledge within the national curriculum.
 Degrees in curriculum subjects are desirable, as are A-levels in order to provide the necessary knowledge and skills for teaching across the Primary Curriculum.

 For applicants with non-curriculum degrees the relevance of the degree to teaching, along with evidence of other studies, will be advantageous.

 The requirement to pass the skills tests has been removed.
 Your fundamental Maths and English skills in English and Maths will be assessed at interview and throughout your ITT year.

 A passion to work with children or young people in school/s with the relevant age phase and subject area.